falexandrou/falexandrou.github.io/_posts/2020-11-30-in-defence-of-testing-your-code.md

     assert operation.is_queued
 ```

-It's a set of tests, groupped together with descriptive names, that provide a high level overview
+We now have of tests, groupped together with descriptive names, that provide an outline
 that an operation can be started with or without a given reference, and what the expected statuses for the model in the database
 and the returned HTTP status code should be.
 When I revisit this example in the future, or whenever a new hire joins the project,
 it will hopefully be obvious to them, what the expected behavior should be without having to read long documentation.